Tarnasa/Joueur.go/README.md

 ## Dependencies

 By default we include some dependencies in your `go.mod`.
 You are free to add your own.
-However please don't the ones we included as otherwise your project won't build!
+However please don't remove the ones we included as otherwise your project won't build!

 [Cadre]: https://github.com/siggame/Cadre
 [Go]: https://golang.org/